duboiss/duboiss/README.md

 ### Hello friend 👋
 PHP developer, Symfony lover.

-I am a back-end developer invested in all processes from development to delivery (CI/CD, deployment...).
+I am a back-end developer invested in all processes from development to delivery (docker environments, CI/CD, monitoring...).

 I work a lot with PHP and particularly the Symfony framework, Vue.js, Docker and AWS.